AusDTO/dta-website/README.md

 `cf push branchname` # assumes you are logged into the staging platform.

-Submit a PR to the `development` branch.
+Submit a PR to the `develop` branch.
-The development branch is continuously deployed to https://dta.apps.staging.digital.gov.au/ The master branch is continuously deployed to https://www.digital.gov.au/
+The develop branch is continuously deployed to https://dta.apps.staging.digital.gov.au/ The master branch is continuously deployed to https://www.digital.gov.au/

 When ready for a production deploy:

 * `git checkout master`
-* `⁠git pul`
+* `⁠git pull`
 * `git merge --no-ff develop`
 * `git push origin master`